 Search engine operators became interested in the SEO community soon after the first search engine was launched.
 In some early search engines, such as Infoseek, ranking #1 was as easy as grabbing the source code of the top-ranked page, placing it on your site, and submitting a URL to instantly index and rank that page.

-As far as I know, there wasn’t an SEO community that sprung up out of nowhere at the time that the first search engines were launched.
+As far as I know, there wasn’t an SEO community that sprung up out of nowhere when the first search engines were launched.

-I’d like to see the Wikipedia article improve, and I ask that if you have some ideas and a few spare moments in the next couple of weeks, to visit the page and see if you can help make it better.
+I’d like to see the Wikipedia article improve, and I ask that if you have some ideas and a few spare moments in the next couple of weeks, visit the page and see if you can help make it better.
 I’ll be making more changes as I find the time.
-Instead of trying to add links to external resources, a sentence or two in the article itself that helps improve its quality would be a great addition.
+For example, instead of adding links to external resources, a sentence or two in the article itself that helps improve its quality would be a great addition.